 - Reprioritize my work accordingly.

-The Long Reflexion appears to me to be robustly desirable.
+The Long Reflection appears to me to be robustly desirable.
 It only suffers from being more or less unrealistic depending on how it is construed.

-In particular, I feel that two aspects of it are in tension: (1) delaying important, risky, and irreversible decisions until after we’ve arrived at a Long Reflexion–facilitated consensus on them, and (2) waiting with the Long Reflexion itself until after we’ve achieved existential security.
+In particular, I feel that two aspects of it are in tension: (1) delaying important, risky, and irreversible decisions until after we’ve arrived at a Long Reflection–facilitated consensus on them, and (2) waiting with the Long Reflection itself until after we’ve achieved existential security.